 Prince Harry: Sixth in line to the throne

 It’s very unlikely that Prince Harry, 33, will ever be king, given his lowly sixth position in the line of succession behind George, Charlotte and Louis (though he’s next to his brother, Prince William, on the royal family tree).
 That said, he’s clearly got bigger things on his mind than ascending the throne.
 Harry is involved in several charitable initiatives, including mental health campaigns, The Invictus Games and conservation projects in Africa.
-He’s also recently married Meghan, Duchess of Sussex in a highly-anticipated royal wedding (for which he also received the title Duke of Sussex from Queen Elizabeth).
+He also married Meghan, Duchess of Sussex in last year’s fairy tale-worthy royal wedding (for which he also received the title Duke of Sussex from Queen Elizabeth).

-Five months after their marriage in May, Prince Harry and Meghan Markle announced in October that they are expecting their first child in spring, 2019.
+Five months after their marriage last May, Prince Harry and Meghan Markle announced last October that they are expecting their first child.
 Like Harry, the child is unlikely to ever take the throne, with their cousins George, Charlotte and Louis sitting far ahead in the running order.
-Once the child is born, he or she will become seventh in line to the throne.

-Prince Andrew: Seventh in line to the throne
+Prince Andrew: Eighth in line to the throne

-Princess Beatrice: Eighth in line to the throne
+Princess Beatrice: Ninth in line to the throne

 Princess Beatrice of York is the eldest daughter of Prince Andrew and Sarah Ferguson.
 The 30-year-old is widely known for her extravagant headwear (the hat she wore at the wedding of Prince William and Kate Middleton in 2011 spawned its own Facebook page with thousands of likes.

-Princess Eugenie: Ninth in line to the throne
+Princess Eugenie: 10th in line to the throne

 Prince Edward, also known as the Earl of Wessex, is the Queen and Prince Philip’s youngest child, sitting next to Princes Charles and Edward on the royal family tree.
 Edward takes precedence over his elder sister Anne in the line of succession because the new rules that could affect Princess Charlotte only apply to males born after October 28, 2011.
 Edward is married to Sophie Rhys-Jones, who worked in public relations.
 The pair have two children: James, Viscount Severn, and Lady Louise Windsor.